alexanderlomholt/freecodecamposlo/README.md

 You can contribute to the project if you have joined a meetup.

-** Technologies used
+## Technologies used

 For now we are focused on html, css and Javascript + whatever libraries are needed.

-** Git and Github
+## Git and Github

 This repo has been created to improve members' collaborative skills using Git version control.

 Git is a version control technology used by developers to track changes, go back to previous versions of working code and limit the amount of bugs intruduced to the code base.
 Github is where you store the code and make it accessible to all collaborators.

-For details on git please see our GIT_GUIDE.md located in the root of this repo.
+IMPORTANT: see our GIT_GUIDE.md in the root of this repo before you contribute to the project.

-** Documentation and text files
+## Documentation and text files

 This document was written in markdown.
 All other documentation/text files in this repo should use markdown.
 For a comprehensive guide to markdown see the [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet "Markdown cheatsheet") by [adam-p](https://github.com/adam-p "adam-p github")